apharrison964/401Assignments/README.md

 401Assignments
 ==============

 Code written for COMP 401 Fall 2014.
-Includes Sushi Project, which starts with Assignment 3.
+Includes the Sushi Project, which starts with Assignment 3.